zoxpx/pxdocs/content/reference/CLI/cluster.md

       --ssl              ssl enabled for portworx
 ```

+### Related topics

+* For more information about how to decommission a Portworx node through Kubernetes, refer to the [Decommission a Node](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/decommission-a-node/) page.

 ## Showing nodes based on IO Priority

 To list the nodes in your _Portworx_ cluster based on IO Priority (high, medium and low), type: